 Or use the following link if you want a handy 1 page reference to Priorities and Strategies of the HCPI Plan

-We created a newsletter to get out the word about the progress of the HCPI agenda that was being reported internally on a bimonthly basis.
-It’s called HCPI Bullet Points and features highlights from each bimonthly report.
+We had a project to document the HCPI Agenda between fiscal year 2014 and 2015.
+It was newsletter called HCPI Bullet Points and featured highlights from our internal bimonthly reports.
+Although not current, its great way to see how the agenda works.
 Go to it’s archive page to read online or download a print version.